drips-network/contracts/README.md

 # OPTIONAL
 # Address of the deployed contracts admin to set.
 If not set, the deployer's wallet address is used.
 export ADMIN="<ADDRESS>"

 # OPTIONAL
+# Address of the DripsDeployer to use.
+If not set, a new instance will be deployed.
+export DRIPS_DEPLOYER="<ADDRESS>"

+# OPTIONAL
+# The salt used for the deployment of a DripsDeployer instance.
+If not set, `DripsDeployer` is used.
+export DRIPS_DEPLOYER_SALT="<SALT>"

+# OPTIONAL
 # Cycle length  to use in `DRIPS_LOGIC` when it's deployed.
 If not set, 1 week is used.